amichalu/react-redux-front/README.md

 In the local dev http server API calls are forwaded to "proxy": "https://solidity.kz:9001" (package.json)

-#### Components' structure deescription
+#### Components' structure

 ```
-                         DocumentListContainer.js    - the only React container for fetching the data
+                         DocumentListContainer.js    - the only React container aware of data fetching
-                                    |                  (calls ext.
-REST API).
-                                    |                  The data are afterwards stored in Redux.
+                                    |                  Data are fetched and stored in Redux
                                     v
                               DocumentList.js        - Presentational component: the list of records
                                     |